haigarmen/Sonic-Interactions/docs/Process/00_Process-log.md

 The newsletter is something we should aim for but after we launch the site and we're confident that the content for a letter is achievable monthly.

-#19.05.09
+### 19.05.09
 Trip to Brussels to visit Chris

 * IDEAS
-# Build a html/JS Fullscreen Video & Audio Player like Mirror.fm one and put content on music.haigarmen.com or inner.haigarmen.com
+- Build a html/JS Fullscreen Video & Audio Player like Mirror.fm one and put content on music.haigarmen.com or inner.haigarmen.com

-# Fermata podcast name, get a domain for it.
+- ## Fermata podcast name,
+    - get a domain?

 Songwriting Tips:
 https://www.secretsofsongwriting.com/

-#19.05.12
+### 19.05.12

-Rewrite my website copy:
+## Rewrite my website copy:

 For over 25 years I have been dedicated to becoming a great designer.
 Driven to learn everything there is to know about how we interact with each other, creating digital tools for work, creativity and music.
 My career has taken me to many unexpected places, which has lead me to teaching the next generation of designers.